lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 1. How does blm determine the augmentation spheres?
 Overlaps free atom densities and looks for where potential is flat.

 2. What is the log file?
-The log file "log.si" keeps a record of what has been run in the current directory.
+The log file "log.si" keeps a compact record of key outputs in the current directory.
+In successive runs, data is appended to the log file.

 3. What is the Harris-Foulkes energy?
+It is a functional of the input density, rather than the output density.
+At self-consistency it should be the same as the standard Kohn-Sham functional.
+The Harris-Foulkes functional tends to be more stabl, and like the Kohn-Sham functional, it is stationary at the self-consistent density.
+But it is not necessarily a minimum there.
+See M. Foulkes and R. Haydock, Phys.
+Rev. B 39, 12520 (1989).

 <hr style="height:5pt; visibility:hidden;" />
 ### Additional exercises (to be completed)

 1. Converting between fractional and cartesian coordinates For example, try running the command "blm init.si --express --wsitex" and you will see that "xpos" has been added to the first line, this indicates that the coordinates are now in fractional form.

+2. You can avoid editing ctrl.si by invoking blm with extra switches:

+    $ blm init.si --express --gmax=5 --nk=4
+    $ diff actrl.si ctrl.si

+You can see that values for gmax and nkabc have been set by blm.
+If you modify the input file this way, be sure to copy actrl.si to ctrl.si before continuing.

-2. k point convergence and silicon band gap
+3. k point convergence and silicon band gap
 Here we are looking at a simple sp semiconductor and the charge density should be well converged with a 4x4x4 mesh.
 You can test this by seeing how properties (such as the total energy or band gap at a specific point) change with increasing k mesh.
 Silicon indirect, experimental value...
 QSGW...